Izan-Sola/Izan-Sola/README.md

 * Your average 20 y/o AI bro but I actually know what I'm doing (to a certain extent heh~)
 * I like to make stuff, as my description says, to learn more stuff and make more stuff... you get it.
-* Unemployed becuase the AI I love so much has nuked any entry level offer ever in existence.
+* Unemployed because the AI I love so much has nuked any entry level offer ever in existence.

 ### Main Projects